Most of the latest dishwasher models come with a water softener unit.

 - When not to buy a dishwasher water softener?

-- How a dishwasher water softener make hard water soft?
+- How does a dishwasher water softener make hard water soft?

 What is hard water?